All posts

 end)

-Players.PlayerAdded is a signal. :Connect runs the given function every time the signal fires.
-This pattern repeats everywhere in Roblox — Humanoid.Died, Part.Touched, RemoteEvent.OnServerEvent, all the same shape.
+Players.PlayerAdded is a signal. :Connect runs the given function every time it fires.
+This pattern repeats everywhere — Humanoid.Died, Part.Touched, RemoteEvent.OnServerEvent are all the same shape.

 7. Services

-Roblox has a fixed set of named services that do specific things.
+Roblox has a fixed set of named services.
 You access them with game:GetService("ServiceName").

 Important ones: